mattcone/markdown-guide/_tools/reddit.md

 website: https://www.reddit.com
 ---

-[Reddit](https://www.reddit.com) is a popular news aggregation and community discussion website.
-Reddit provides solid Markdown support and things generally work the way you expect them to.
-The company has developed its own Markdown processor called "snoomark" which is based on GitHub-Flavored Markdown.
+With Markdown, [Reddit](https://www.reddit.com) text formatting is a breeze.
+All Reddit users have the option of writing comments and posts in Markdown.
+The popular news website has developed its own Markdown processor called "snoomark" which is based on GitHub-Flavored Markdown.
 Some have started referring to this as "Reddit-flavored Markdown."

 ### Enabling Markdown Support